Summer is here! It’s finally time to start dreaming of incredible summer destinations… whether or not they will be able to happen this year.

 A unique summertime experience has to be northern Norway’s midnight sun.
 One of the best ways to experience this phenomenon is by cruise, which will allow you to explore different cities and regions of Norway all in one trip.
 So, what is the midnight sun?
 Due to Norway’s location, where part of the country is located within the Arctic circle, the northernmost regions experience the phenomenon of the sun never setting during summer!
 On the flip side, they are also some of the most spectacular places to experience the Northern Lights in winter as well.

 Destinations located within the Arctic Circle include Bodø, the Lofoten Islands, Senja, Vesterålen (including the stunning island of Andøya), the Lyngenfjord region, Tromsø, and Sommarøya.
-This region is truly remarkable as well as incredibly varied – from islands that look like you’re somewhere like Hawaii to stunning glacial lakes, snowcapped mountains, and beautiful waterfalls.
+This region is truly remarkable as well as incredibly varied – from islands that look like you’re somewhere like Hawaii and take helicopter tours to stunning glacial lakes, snowcapped mountains, and beautiful waterfalls.
 Whether you love to road trip or you’re a hiking enthusiast, if you fancy kayaking on some spectacularly clear waters or you dream of seeing whales in their natural habitat, Arctic Norway truly does have something for everyone!

 And the best part?
 The sun never sets!
 It’s a strange experience and takes some getting used to, but you are essentially treated to a full night of an almost setting sun.
 You know that perfect hour of light before the sun sets?
 Photographers call it golden hour, and thanks to Arctic Norway’s location you can enjoy this beautiful light all night long.